akarneliuk/CEX/README.md

 - 06: Python variables (dictionary) and basic functions to work with the dictionary
 - 07: For loop for Python's lists and dictionaries (using items())
 - 08: If conditional for Python script
-- 09: While loop based on the Boolean Logic
+- 09: While loop in Python and math operations

 # Preparing to Cisco DevNet
 This series will help you to prepare to Cisco DevNet certification (e.g. DEVASC, DEVCORE exams).